 This course is also available through Springboard, find out more here.

 Requirements and Assessment

-Applicants are expected to hold an undergraduate degree, First or Second Class Honours (or equivalent international qualification) in any discipline, along with three years of relevant industrial experience; or an Ordinary or Third Class Honours (or equivalent international qualification) undergraduate degree, along with five years of relevant industrial experience; or a recognised professional qualification and five years of relevant industrial experience.
+Applicants are expected to hold an undergraduate degree, First or Second Class Honours (or equivalent international qualification) in any discipline, along with three years of relevant industrial experience; or an ordinary or third class honours degree with five years’ work experience; or a recognised professional qualification with five years’ work experience.

 1 year, part-time

 The Diploma in Technology Commercialisation seeks to improve Ireland’s expertise in Technology Commercialisation and to upskill the next generation of entrepreneurs focused on new and emerging technologies.
 It provides information and guidance to potential entrepreneurs in business planning, securing project finance and gaining the knowledge needed to commercialise new technologies, products and services.

 The course is delivered online, in association with the University College Cork (UCC) and comprises 30 ECTS.
 There are four individual modules (5 ECTS) and a project (10 ECTS) to complete, see module descriptions below.
 The Project module runs over the full academic year.
 Modules are run on a sequential basis, students study one module every six weeks.
 Please see 2021-2022 Technology Commercialisation Timetable for further details.